CatBoi110/Memory_Watcher/README.md

 1. Ensure the latest version of python is installed to your computer, if not open this link to download the latest version: https://www.python.org/downloads/

+2. To install the needed libraies, first, open a command line and type "python", next change the directory of the folder for this program, finally type "pip install -r requirements.txt" to install all the needed libraires

-2. Open the Memory_Setup.py file, follow the instructions to configure the config file.
+3. Open the Memory_Setup.py file, follow the instructions to configure the config file.

-3. Once the setup is complete you may open the Memory_Watcher file to begin the program.
+4. Once the setup is complete you may open the Memory_Watcher file to begin the program.

-4. To close down Memor_Watcher, Hold down the F12 key for at least 2 seconds
+5. To close down Memor_Watcher, Hold down the F12 key for at least 2 seconds

-5. Enjoy!
+6. Enjoy!

 How this program works: